 If there is an error, this method returns NULL.
-Call ITLocale::GetError() (page C-2) to retrieve a specific error message.
+Call ITLocale::GetError() to retrieve a specific error message.

-For more information, see the ifx_gl_mbtowc function in the IBM Informix GLS User's Guide.
-Note that the GLS API function has different parameters from MToWChar.
+The GLS API function ifx\gl\mbtowc() has different parameters from MToChar.
 The GLS API function returns the wide character in the parameter list and returns the number of bytes read in the function return value.

-WToMString
+The WToMString method